A walk along a road brought us to Kaitaia, for our first resupply on Te Araroa.

 Since rain is forecast in two days, when we begin our walk through the Raetea Forest, the first of the northern forests we’ll traverse.
 It is famously muddy, but the hope is the forest canopy will be sufficient to protect us from a light drizzle.

-We got a private room at Beachcomber Lodge and Backpacker, where many of the hikers we’ve met over the past several days were also staying.
+We got a private room at Beachcomber Lodge and Backpacker, where many of the hikers we’ve met over the past several days are also staying.

 We had dinner at the Beachcomber Restaurant with Shaun, and (much later than we planned) returned to the lodge to order breakfast for tomorrow morning and re-pack our food for the trail.